 Dogs Have Emotions

-You will find places on the internet and dog trainers stuck in the 19th century, who claim otherwise.
-But at this point, it is a well-established, biological fact that all mammals have emotions.
+You can still find places on the internet and dog trainers stuck in the 19th century who claim otherwise.
+But at this point, it is a well-established biological fact that all mammals have emotions.
 If you are interested in exploring this in-depth, I recommend the book Affective Neuroscience by Jaak Pankseep, 2004—a very technical but fascinating read.
 My explanations about the biological underpinnings of fear and anxiety in dogs are based on this book.
 In addition, I also recommend Behave by Robert M. Sapolski, 2017.

-Understanding Fear and Anxiety in Doogs on a Biological Level
+Understanding Fear and Anxiety in Dogs on a Biological Level

-Grossly simplified, we have three different brain layers.
+Grossly simplified, we have three separate brain layers.
 They all evolved over time.
-The base layer is the evolutionary oldest brain layer and is present in all animals—including humans.
+The base layer is the evolutionarily oldest brain layer in all animals—including humans.
 The base layer oversees auto-motor functions.
-When we are cold, shiver and our body hair stands up, the base layer sent out the neurological signals to the body to cause this effect.
+When we are cold, shiver, and our body hair stands up, the base layer sends neurological signals to the body to cause this effect.
 Reptiles through mammals all have this brain layer—basically all non-plant life.
 In addition, habits also reside in this area.
 This layer is often referred to as The Reptilian Brain.

-The next brain layer evolution produced is the emotional layer—the limbic system—it consists of a variety of emotional systems.
+The next brain layer evolution produced is the emotional layer—the limbic system—which consists of various emotional systems.
 The limbic system is present in all mammals: mice, horses, humans, dogs, and so on—all mammals have this brain layer and experience emotions.
-They are displayed to the outside world in different body language, but all mammals experience it.
-So, when we talk about fear and anxiety in dogs, it is really no different from how humans experience fear.
+They are displayed to the outside world in different body language, but the internal experience is identical in all mammals.
+So, when we talk about fear and anxiety in dogs, it is no different from how humans experience fear.
 We may have a broader behavioral response repertoire, but the internal experience is the same.
-Understanding this allows to better relate to our dog's experience under stress.
+Understanding this allows us to relate better to our dog’s experience under stress.

 The Emotional Systems (The Limbic System)

-Some emotional systems are more researched than others, but we pretty much understand where in the brain the main emotional areas are located.
-We can attach electrodes to these areas and measure the brain activity, for example during a fear experience.
-Or, in turn, (in Dr. Frankenstein's laboratory) stimulate the fear center of a brain and the person or animal would tremble in fear for no other reason than the stimulation of that brain area.
-The main emotional systems we understand well, on the emotional positive side are PLAY, CARE, and LUST —and on the emotional negative side: RAGE, PANIC, and FEAR.
+Some emotional systems are more researched than others, but we understand where the main emotional areas are located in the brain.
+We can attach electrodes to these areas and measure brain activity, for example, during a fear experience.
+Or, in turn, (in Dr. Frankenstein’s laboratory) stimulate the brain’s fear center, and the person or animal would tremble in fear for no other reason than the stimulation of that brain area.
+The main emotional systems we understand well, on the positive emotional side, are PLAY, CARE, and LUST —and on the negative emotional side: RAGE, PANIC, and FEAR.
 In addition, there is another emotional system called SEEKING—more on that later.
 The emotional layer also communicates with the base layer.
 If an emotion should generate a physiological response in the body, the emotional layer delegates that to the base layer.

 Nature vs. Nurture

-In addition, animals do not need to learn to experience and express fear, anger, pain, pleasure, joy, nor to play in simple rough-and-tumble ways, even though these processes are modified by learning.
+In addition, animals do not need to learn to experience and express fear, anger, pain, pleasure, joy or play in simple rough-and-tumble ways, even though these processes are modified by learning.
 All these emotions are innately available from birth.

-All behavior in mammals, at least from the moment of birth, is a mixture of innate and learned components.
+All behavior in mammals, at least from birth, is a mixture of innate and learned components.
 Studies suggest that approximately 50% of basic human behavior can be attributed to genetic factors, while about 50% can be attributed to learning.

 The Seeking System

-The third—and for now evolutionary highest—brain layer is the prefrontal cortex; the "executive functions" part of the neocortex.
-This layer is most developed in humans but many—not all—animals have it to some extent.
+The third—and for now evolutionary highest—brain layer is the prefrontal cortex, the “executive functions” part of the neocortex.
+This layer is most developed in humans, but many—not all—animals have it to some extent.
 Dogs have a prefrontal cortex, but it is smaller than in humans.
-This is the part of the brain where planning, goals, and actions are handled.
-The human prefrontal cortex is the reason we have self-driving cars and monkeys don't.
+This is the part of the brain where planning, goals, and actions happen.
+The human prefrontal cortex is why we have self-driving cars and monkeys don’t.
 The neo-cortex also communicates with the emotional layer and the base layer.

 Blue Ribbon (Grade A) Emotions